C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 I'm not trying to say drugs are bad (m'kay).
 I spent a lot of time enjoying my life.
 Excessive consume over years, however, is and always will be toxic to you, your body and your mental health.

 ### Psychoses
+Long term use of cannabis may induce psychotic symptoms and increases the risk
+> Cannabis is a known risk factor for schizophrenia, although the exact neurobiological process through which the effects on psychosis occur is not well-understood.[^cannabis-psychosis-risk-factor]

+>

 ### ADHD
 ADHD often correlates with substance abuse.[^adhd-substance-misuse] People who suffer from ADHD should be extra cautious when dealing with drugs.